uyen-h-tran/Phone-Now-data-analysis-using-PowerBI/README.md

 Dear [Name],

-I am writing to you today to explain my findings and provide suggestions for necessary changes based on the Customer Retention dashboard I have created for PhoneNow.
+I am writing to you today to discuss my findings and provide suggestions for necessary changes based on the Customer Retention dashboard I have created for PhoneNow.

 **Key Findings**